AlertaDengue/intramunicipal/README.md

-The objective of this repo is to aggregate cases on an intramunicipal scale and produce infodengue products for this scale.
+The objective of this repo is to aggregate cases on an intramunicipal scale and produce infodengue products for that scale.